tkn-tub/ns3-gym/src/wifi/doc/source/wifi-design.rst

 * one or more error models corresponding to the modulation and standard are used to look up probability of successful reception.

+|ns3| offers users a choice between two physical layer models, with a
+base interface defined in the ``ns3::WifiPhy`` class.
+The YansWifiPhy class has been the only physical layer model until recently; the model implemented there is described in a paper entitled `Yet Another Network Simulator <http://cutebugs.net/files/wns2-yans.pdf>`_ The acronym *Yans* derives from this paper title.
+The SpectrumWifiPhy class is an alternative implementation based on the Spectrum framework used for other |ns3| wireless models.
+Spectrum allows a fine-grained frequency decomposition of the signal, and permits scenarios to include multiple technologies coexisting on the same channel.

 Scope and Limitations
 *********************